Judiciary of England and Wales: Judicial office holders

 There are a range of professionals who support the judiciary in complex legal cases where there is an interface between the law and another professional area.
 In these matters, sometimes non-legally qualified judges are appointed to preside over specialist areas.
 These judges are sometimes referred to as fee-paid (judiciary) officer holders, or non-legal members.
 An example are those appointed by the Lord Chancellor to sit over Mental Health Review Tribunal.
-Within this tribunal, there are three panel judges, one will be a legally qualified lawyer, whilst the others two are drawn from the mental health professions, such as social work, nursing or psychology, these are known as Specialist Lay Members.
-The other is a consultant psychiatrists, known as the Medical Members.
-The all members are addressed as "Sir" or "Madam", but unlike magistrates, these members are paid for their service, normally a day rate for sitting.
-Also unlike their magistrates counterparts, these members are recruited in the same manner as other judges via the Judicial Appointments Commission.
+Within this tribunal, there are three panel judges, one will be a legally qualified lawyer, whilst the other two are drawn from the mental health professions, such as social work, nursing or psychology, these are known as Specialist Lay Members.
+The other is a consultant psychiatrist, known as the Medical Member.
+All members are addressed as "Sir" or "Madam", but unlike magistrates, these members are paid for their service, normally a day rate for sitting.
+Also unlike their magistrate counterparts, these members are recruited in the same manner as other judges via the Judicial Appointments Commission.

 Magistrates

-Magistrates (also known as Justices of the peace) are trained volunteers appointed from the local community, who generally sit in threes in order to give judgment in magistrates' courts and youth courts.
+Magistrates (also known as justices of the peace) are trained volunteers appointed from the local community, who generally sit in threes in order to give judgment in magistrates' courts and youth courts.
 The chair is addressed as "Sir" or "Madam" or the bench is addressed as "Your Worships".

 Judicial salaries

 There are eight pay points for judges in the United Kingdom (including England and Wales).
-The following is a simplified list of annual judicial salaries from 1 April 2021, showing only the most widely-held grades and some of the best known specific appointments.
+The following is a simplified list of annual judicial salaries from 1 April 2024, showing only the most widely-held grades and some of the best known specific appointments.
 A complete list of all the posts at each pay point can be found on the website of the Ministry of Justice.